 While sustaining innovations for products and services continue to move the company upstream in the value chain, this is not the type of innovation that most business leaders define as most desirable within their organizations once the company reaches maturity and growth of existing products and services starts to falter.
 In fact, sustaining innovations become less valued by a greater percentage of the company’s customers in comparison to the price.
 I don’t believe these sustaining innovations are what PJ Chan is espousing in her article.
 Instead, she and the leaders of companies experiencing declines in growth in the maturity stage want new growth from new innovative products and services.
 And this is exactly what is so difficult for these mature companies to produce.
 Christensen calls this the “innovator’s dilemma”.

 This is the inflection point.
-A time when no matter how hard a leader tries to change her company’s environment, as PJ Chan describes, in order to produce disruptive new market innovations the company continues on a path of decline.
+A time when no matter how hard a leader tries to change her company’s environment, as PJ Chan describes, to produce disruptive new market innovations, the company continues a path of decline.
 At this inflection point, I would say that there is one key idea missing from Chan’s list.
-Who is the key, not the what.
+Who is the key, not what?
 Ms. Chan’s list describes the ‘what’ of the environment for innovation but the who is missing.
-You have to have the right people that are less focused on the management of the current value chain and instead are focused on creating a new one.
+You must have the right people that are less focused on the management of the current value chain and instead are focused on creating a new one.
 Without the right people, the changes necessary for real innovation will not happen.
 During a time where innovation is needed within the organization, it is imperative that the organization returns to its entrepreneurial roots and picks leaders and followers that have the personalities and skills of an entrepreneur like the original founders.
 These individuals will give the company the best opportunity to jump out of the forces of the current value chain and boldly create a new one.
 And this is exactly what’s needed for the company to embrace Chan’s list.
 Unfortunately, in many cases, the people that led the organization through the Rapid Growth and Maturity stages do not have the right skills and personalities to give the organization the best shot at Rebirth.